tosyama/palan/HACKING.md

 The *data_places* manage place and timing of passing data such as register.
 Parent expression set child's data_places before calling finish().

+*adjustTypes()* need to check compatibilty of type to store.
+Generate and return new expressions if needed.
+Throw compile error if types is not compatibe.

 Variable Model
 --------------
 PlnVariable represents variable.
 Not only local variable, also represents indirect object such as array item.